SOFTS-Raw sugar hits lowest in 5-1/2 months; coffee, cocoa also fall

 COFFEE

-* Weather forecasters are predicting rains in top coffee producer Brazil will taper off over the main growing areas during the next weeks.
+* Weather forecasters are predicting rains in Brazil's coffee areas will taper off during the next weeks.

 * Arabica has been boosted of late by rains that have flooded coffee fields in central eastern areas in Brazil, the latest in a climate roller-coaster for the country.